Sting (musician): 1977–1984: The Police and early solo work

-In January 1977, Sting moved from Newcastle to London and joined Stewart Copeland and Henry Padovani (soon replaced by Andy Summers) to form the Police.
-From 1978 to 1983, they had five UK chart-topping albums, won six Grammy Awards and won two Brit Awards (for Best British Group and for Outstanding Contribution to Music).
+In January 1977, Sting joined Stewart Copeland and Henry Padovani (soon replaced by Andy Summers) to form the Police, becoming the band's lead singer, bass player, and primary songwriter.
+From 1978 to 1983, the Police had five UK chart-topping albums, won six Grammy Awards and won two Brit Awards (for Best British Group and for Outstanding Contribution to Music).
 Their initial sound was punk-inspired, but they switched to reggae rock and minimalist pop.
 Their final album, Synchronicity, was nominated for five Grammy Awards including Album of the Year in 1983.
 It included their most successful song, "Every Breath You Take", written by Sting.

 According to Sting, appearing in the documentary Last Play at Shea, he decided to leave the Police while onstage during a concert of 18 August 1983 at Shea Stadium in New York City because he felt that playing that venue was "[Mount] Everest".
 While never formally breaking up, after Synchronicity, the group agreed to concentrate on solo projects.
 As the years went by, the band members, especially Sting, dismissed the possibility of reforming.
-In 2007, however, the band did reform and undertook a reunion tour.
+In 2007, the band did reform temporarily for the purpose of undertaking a reunion tour.